 The warning lamps come on.
-The exhaust emission values have turned poor and there is a danger of engine damage.
+The vehicle is producing higher emissions.
 You can continue your journey, but moderate your speed and exercise due caution.
 Have the car checked as soon as possible.

 Under certain circumstances, one of the lamps will flash or light up continuously.
 This indicates excessive misfiring or a malfunction in the engine.
-If this happens, reduce your speed and visit the nearest MINI Dealer as soon as possible.
+If this happens, reduce your speed and visit the nearest MINI dealer as soon as possible.
 Severe misfiring can quickly lead to serious damage of emissions-related components, especially the catalytic converter.
 In addition, mechanical engine components can become damaged.